ArataKagan/Drug-discovery-app/README.md

 ![alt text](https://github.com/ArataKagan/Drug-discovery-app/blob/main/Screen%20Shot%202021-02-09%20at%202.43.29%20PM.png)

 This is a medicine discovery app built with React Table, Table UI library, to fetch medicine information from OpenFDA API. <br/>
-Please check [Live Site](https://drug-checker-app.herokuapp.com/) (It takes about 5-10 seconds since hosting the app on Heroku Free plan.)
+Please check [Live Site](https://drug-checker-app.herokuapp.com/) (It takes about 5-10 seconds to open the site due to its Heroku Free plan.)

 ## Built With
 - React